Plouf-0/Domo-Garden/specs/AerialNode.md

 # Domo-Garden
 ### The node is the modular part where sensors are attached.
-It gets sensors information and transmit them to the hub
+It gets sensors information and transmit them to the hub via Zigbee.

 ## 1. Components